pytask-dev/pytask-r/README.rst

         pass

 Note that, you need to apply the ``@pytask.mark.r`` marker so that pytask-r handles the task.
-The first dependency is always treated as the executable script.
-With multiple dependencies it may look like this
+The executable script must be the first dependency.
+Other dependencies can be added after that.

 .. code-block:: python

     @pytask.mark.r
-    @pytask.mark.depends_on("script.r", "input.rds")
+    @pytask.mark.depends_on(["script.r", "input.rds"])
     @pytask.mark.produces("out.rds")
     def task_run_r_script():
         pass